Using a walker with wheels can be a great help for those who need a little extra support or mobility assistance.

 How Do You Use Wheels On A Walker?

 While you learn to use a new walker, you should also be sure to check the manufacturer’s details regarding any of their specific guidelines or instructions.
-It is also wise to check with your health professional for recommendations on the best type of walker for your needs.

 An estimated 47,312 older adult fall injuries associated with walking aids were treated annually in U.S. EDs [Emergency Departments]: 87.3% with walkers, 12.3% with canes, and 0.4% with both.
 Walkers were associated with seven times as many injuries as canes.Journal of the American Geriatrics Society